 For a short CV and my publication list see my ORCID page

-Using atomistic simulations, my research interests are directed to understanding the properties of soft matter, in particular those of aqueous solutions of small organic solutes, peptides and proteins.
-My work concentrates on the calculation of free energy differences based on molecular dynamics simulations, including the use of polarizable force fields and multiscale methods, both QM/MM and mixed neural network potentials (NNP) and MM.
-The QM/MM free work work relies on an ongoing collaboration with Lee Woodock, USF.
-For the NNP/MM free energy simulations I want to specifically acknowledge Marcus Wieder.
+Using atomistic simulations, my research interests are directed to understanding the properties of soft matter, in particular those of peptides and proteins.
+My work concentrates on the calculation of free energy differences based on molecular dynamics simulations.
+My current focus is on the calculation of absolute binding free energies and the application of free energy simulations in systems fully described by neural network potential (NNP).

 News